Hybrid vs Gas Ownership: 7 Honest Truths

 - You value a quieter, smoother low-speed driving experience

-Who should stick with gas
+Who should stick with gas?

 A gas car still deserves a hard look if your situation looks like this: